KazBarker/SP25_DS5111_nrg6cb/README.md

 >
 > `tree SP25_DS5111_nrg6cb/ -I env`

-## Downloading Gainers
+## Downloading and Normalizing Gainers
-* Gainers files can be downloaded by running `make gainers SRC=<type>`
+* Gainers files can be downloaded and normalized by running `make gainers SRC=<type>`
-    * `type` can be "yahoo", "wsj", or "test"
+    * `type` can be "yahoo", "wsj", "stockanalysis", or "test"
-    * Normalized CSV files will be saved under /files within the repo's parent directory
+    * Normalized CSV files will be saved to the files directory

+* To download and normalize all available gainer types at once, run `make all_gainers`

 ## Example Raw Data: wsjgainers
-Example CSV files can be found in the `examples` directory.

 |ID|Name|Volume|Last|Chg|% Chg|
 |:----------|:-|:------|:----|:---|:-----|
 0|Quantum Biopharma Ltd. (QNTM)|78.6M|6.71|3.53|111.01